 5. Just as important as feedback about what should change is feedback about what shouldn’t change.

 6. Finally, in mentioning conventions, I point out that they’re exactly that—conventions.
-I’ve talked a little bit about the nature of conventions in the footnote on this post, and I think it’s important to call them out for what they are: temporary cultural agreements.
+I’ve talked a little bit about the nature of conventions in the footnote on this post, and I think it’s important to call them out for what they are: cultural agreements that may or may not last.

 Pull requests have the potential to compete with pairing in their effectiveness as a code review tool.
 Usually they can’t compete, though, because we have normalized pull requests in which reviewers fail to undertake a participatory role in building the solution with the original developer.
 I’m not talking about edge cases where the programming version of Dr. House comes in to consult on thorny cases.
 I’m talking about the vast majority of code reviews where the reviewer is another developer on the same team as the original developer.